tatey/conformist/README.md

 ### Virtual Columns

-Declare a column you want included in the conformed output that is not based on the input file.
-This is useful when you need to set values based on the conformist schema.
+Columns do not have to be sourced from input.
+Omit the index and a virtual column is included in the conformed output.

 ``` ruby
 column :day do